gXLg/nullcord/docs/05_utils.md

 this intent is privileged and has to be enabled in the Developer Portal; more about privileged intents can be found in the [<kbd>Discord</kbd>](00_discord.md) section of this documentation
+* `guilds_count` - a boolean to specify, if you want to be able to count guilds internally, this will add the `GUILDS` intent

 # Error Status
 ```js